-This component is externally assessed (exam) in the summer of year 11
+This component is externally assessed (exam) in the summer of Year 11.

-Study of the qualification as part of Key Stage 4 learning will help learners to make more informed choices for further learning, either generally or in this sector.
+Studying the qualification as part of Key Stage 4 learning will help learners to make more informed choices for further learning, either generally or in this sector.

 Learners who generally achieve at Level 2 across their Key Stage 4 learning might consider progression to: